Snapkitchen/docker-awscli/README.md

 ## development

-builds are automatically handled by [docker hub](https://hub.docker.com/)
+builds are automatically handled by [docker hub](https://hub.docker.com/r/snapkitchen/awscli)

-to build and release an image for awscli, first determine the version change:
+to build and release an image for awscli, add the relevant version to the list in `awscli-versions`

-- if releasing a newer version than the current version on master, update master

-- otherwise, create a new branch named after the version of the awscli to be built

-1. modify the `Dockerfile` and update the `AWSCLI_VERSION` variable value to the specified version
-2. tag the commit as the awscli version, matching the value used in the `Dockerfile`